MK29102/Customer-Churn-Prediction/README.md

 # 📉 Customer Churn Prediction

-This project aims to predict customer churn using various classification models such as SVM, AdaBoost, and Gradient Boosting.
-It includes handling class imbalance using SMOTE, hyperparameter tuning, and model evaluation with cross-validation.
+This project focuses on predicting customer churn for a telecommunications company by applying several classification algorithms, including SVM, AdaBoost, and Gradient Boosting.
+The workflow addresses class imbalance using SMOTE, incorporates hyperparameter tuning, and evaluates model performance through cross-validation.
+Some techniques and ideas were adapted from publicly available jupyter notebooks to enhance the analysis.

 ## 📂 Project Structure